 On September 7, 1822, after receiving orders from the Portuguese parliament limiting his powers in Brazil, Pedro declared Brazil’s independence, near the Ipiranga River by declaring “By my blood, by my honor and by God: I will make Brazil free.”

 There will be numerous military parades throughout the country and almost everyone is given the day off from work.

-President Obama and Secretary of State Hillary Clinton sent their regards to Brazil and its people:
+President Obama and Secretary of State John Kerry sent their regards to Brazil and its people:

-On behalf of President Obama and the people of the United States, I am delighted to send best wishes to the people of Brazil as you celebrate your Independence Day this September 7.
+On behalf of President Obama and the people of the United States, I send best wishes to all Brazilians as you celebrate your national day on September 7.

 More than two decades ago, I visited Brazil for the first time as part of the U.S. delegation to the Rio Summit – the first time the community of nations united to address climate change.
 When I visited Brazil in August, I had the opportunity to meet with government leaders and students, and to discuss our shared interest in advancing economic opportunity, environmental protection, and research and innovation.